Fire engulfs few shops in Mumbai chawl, nobody injured | Science-Environment

 - India

-A fire broke out in a few shops located in a chawl, a residential structure, in Bhandup area of Mumbai on Thursday evening, but nobody was injured, officials said.

-The blaze erupted in Chopda Chawl on LBS Marg in Bhandup west around 6.15 pm, they said.
-After being alerted, at least four fire tenders were rushed to the spot, an official said, adding that as per the preliminary reports, the fire is confined to four to five shops in the chawl.
+No one was injured in the fire that started in Chopda Chawl on LBS Marg in Bhandup west at 6:15pm and was extinguished at 8:30pm, he said.

+After being alerted, at least four fire tenders were rushed to the spot, the official said.

+''The fire was confined to the electric wiring and installations, hardware stock, GI sheets and wood items, including door and furniture, in four to five shops on the ground floor,'' the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)